TurboWarp/docs/docs/website/embedding.md

  - "Muted project player mode" is `mute-project`
  - "Remove curved stage border" is `remove-curved-stage-border`
  - "File drag and drop" is `drag-drop`
- - "Gamepad support" is `gamepad` (settings modal will not work poorly in small embeds and browsers seem to be locking down gamepad API access, we will look into that more in the future)
+ - "Gamepad support" is `gamepad` (settings modal will work poorly in small embeds and browsers seem to be locking down gamepad API access, we will look into that more in the future)

 Other addons will have no effect on the embed.